Phenomenology of

 microwave background radiation (CMB) which, in an ever cooling Universe,

-about 300.000 years after the Big Bang or at a
+about 400.000 years after the Big Bang (recombination).

-From that time on the conventional
+From that epoch onwards the conventional

 view is that CMB photons, which became less and less energetic

-by their redshift due to the Universe's expansion, did not interact with anything except,
+by their redshift due to the Universe's expansion, did not interact with anything except for the free electronic charges

 that are provided by reionized gases induced by radiation stemming from stars